 The Sydney Opera House was accorded the royal stamp of Approval on Saturday when it was officially opened by Queen Elizabeth.

-The Sydney Opera House was accorded the royal stamp of Approval on Saturday when it was officially opened by Queen Elizabeth.
+Background: The Sydney Opera House was accorded the royal stamp of Approval on Saturday when it was officially opened by Queen Elizabeth.
 Her Royal Highness gave the occasion the pomp and ceremony that the opening of Australia's most expensive building deserved.

 The Opera House fronts Sydney's famous harbour and its roof shells resemble the yachts which sail around the jutting Bennelong Point, where it stands.
 Controversy and arguments have dogged the progress of the building, not least because the original cost estimate of GBP3.5 million ($ 7 million) has soared to GBP 61.7 million ($100 million).